 Take your Amazon savings to the next level by stacking coupons and sales discounts with additional savings from these cash-back portals.

 - Rakuten, formerly known as Ebates, offers a percentage of your purchase as cash-back at dozens of online retailers, including Amazon.
 The percentage fluctuates, and Amazon frequently runs bonuses, offering high cash-back incentives in certain categories for a limited time.
 Rakuten pays cash-back quarterly via PayPal or check.

 - TopCashback works similarly to Rakuten and is also free to join.
-Cash-back posts in just seven days, but you have to wait until the retailer’s return period has closed to redeem it.
+Cash-back posts in just four days, but you have to wait as long as 30 days to withdraw the funds.

 - Cashback Monitor is an offer aggregator that shows you which rewards sites currently provide you the most cash-back at a given time.
 It includes travel points/miles as well as credit card points, Swagbucks points and more.